• Home

 Favorite Chocolate Frosting

-• 4 ½ cups confectioners' sugar sift or aerate before using.
+• 4 ½ cups confectioners' sugar, sift before using or whisk well (you can use less)

 • 1 pinch salt